MohaimenH/MohaimenH/README.md

 Academics:

-- B.Eng in Software Engineering from Lassonde School of Engineering
+- B.Eng in Software Engineering from Lassonde School of Engineering (April 2024)
     - Awards: Dean's Honor List, Lassonde Co-Op Student of the Year 2022

 I love to learn.
 That's it, that's the tweet.